Can You View A Private Instagram Account Without Being A Follower?

 But if you Google "view private Instagram account", the results might raise some alarms: Multiple online sites promise to let users bypass the app's security controls and look at accounts that have not accepted them as followers.
 PrivateInstaViewer.com, for example, claims to offer "a unique software" that will provide access to private accounts.
 Others, like the Instagram Private Profile Viewer 2018, say they have built "a device" that will do the job.

-Here's the catch: Once you try to use one of these services, you'll quickly realize that their free offerings come with a high price.
+Here's the catch: Once you try to use one of these services, you'll quickly realise that their free offerings come with a high price.
 After typing in the username of the private profile you want to view, you're asked to "verify you're human" before you can view the photos.
-Instead of the standard "I'm not a robot" CAPTCHA prompt, the sites ask survey questions — ones along the line of "which is your favorite big game snack?" and "choose your favorite Hershey's candy."
+Instead of the standard "I'm not a robot" CAPTCHA prompt, the sites ask survey questions — ones along the line of "which is your favourite big game snack?" and "choose your favourite Hershey's candy."

 Click on one of those, and you're required to not only provide your chocolate preference, but also sensitive personal data such as your name, address, phone number, and email.
 In other words, all the information you probably don't — and shouldn't — want to give away.